temporalio/documentation/kb/python-hello-world-query.md

 ## Prerequisites

-To follow this tutorial, it is recommended to test out the [`Hello World` application](/kb/python-hello-world-activity) in Python first.
+To follow this tutorial, we recommend that you first test the [Hello World application](/kb/python-hello-world-activity) in Python.

 ### `hello_query.py` example